-- Any electronic gizmo that has a clock, digital timer, remote control or standby mode is sucking energy when it’s not being used (it’s called ‘phantom electricity’ – and it’s scary how much of it there is!).
+-Any electronic gizmo that has a clock, digital timer, remote control or standby mode is sucking energy when it’s not being used.
 If you’re not using ‘em, yank ‘em!

-- Switch to compact fluorescent light bulbs (CFLs).
-They’re 75 per cent more efficient than conventional bulbs.
+-Switch to compact fluorescent light bulbs (CFLs) or light emitting diodes (LEDs).
+They’re more efficient than conventional bulbs.

 Action: Stay informed on the issues.